bresilla/project_2_robond/README.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

+Based on URDF.XARCO file the DH parameters were extracted as below:

 |   i   | alpha(i-1) | a(i-1) | d(i)  | theta(i) |
 | :---: | :--------: | :----: | :---: | :------: |